seznam/szn-select/README.md

 ### Suppport of Microsoft Edge 16 and older, Internet Explorer 11 and older

 You will need to include polyfills to make `<szn-select>` work in Internet Explorer.
-Changes are, if you are already using babel/webpack in your project, that you are already using the necessary polyfills.
-If, however, things do not work in IE, please include the
+Chances are, if you are already using babel/webpack in your project, that you are already using the necessary polyfills.
+If, however, things do not work in IE/Edge, please include the
 [babel polyfill](https://babeljs.io/docs/usage/polyfill/) (or the [core-js](https://github.com/zloirock/core-js) polyfill itself) by adding the following code in the `<head>` element **before** including the